Accept Apple Pay

 Once your account manager configures your account, the Apple Pay button is rendered on the Hosted Payment Page by default (default or customized HPP).
 Every payment or subscription you create via the API will display the option to proceed with Apple Pay through our platform.
 Decryption can happen on the provider's side or ours, depending on the provider's capabilities.
 The integration you write is the same either way.

-1. You send the invoice request to MintCash; we respond with the HPP redirect form.
+- You create the payment; we respond with the

-2. The HPP displays the available payment methods, including Apple Pay.
+redirectUrl. - The payment page displays the available payment methods, including Apple Pay.

-3. Apple Pay authenticates the customer and returns the encrypted data.
+- Apple Pay authenticates the customer and returns the encrypted payment data, which we pass to the provider.

-6. If the acquirer requires extra verification (3DS or OTP), the customer sees the issuer's verification page.
+- If the issuer requires extra verification (3DS or OTP), the customer completes it in place on the page.

 What to test

-Run each flow you plan to ship in sandbox before going live:
+Run each flow you plan to ship before going live:

-• Happy path — an Apple Pay authorization that lands on payment.succeeded / processed.
+- Happy path — an Apple Pay authorization that lands on

-• 3DS challenge — confirm the ACS flow works as expected and finalize successfully.
+payment.succeeded. - 3DS challenge — confirm the challenge renders and finalizes successfully.

-• Webhook delivery — confirm your endpoint receives the final callback.
+- Webhook delivery — confirm your endpoint receives the final event.